rboyer503/fs-interpreter/README.md

 2. Difficult lighting conditions (low light, harsh shadows, blown-out highlights, changes in lighting while running, etc.) and backgrounds including extensive skin tones can negatively impact the performance of the hand location and tracking algorithms (and in turn interfere with fingerspelling interpretation).
 These algorithms are designed to be reasonably robust, but they have their limits.
 If hand location or tracking is not performing well, consider changing the lighting or background.

 3. The software is tuned to perform best when fingerspelling at a fairly slow rate (2 to 3 letters per second works best).
 The software can be tuned to deal with faster fingerspelling, but unfortunately this comes at the cost of accuracy.
 Some steps have been taken to attempt to achieve decent accuracy despite imperfect classification of symbols.
-For example, the Word Model Manager takes as input the full probability distribution of each symbol and builds a model to assign probabilities to phrases limited to words found in a defined dictionary.
+For example, the Word Model Manager builds a model to assign relative probabilities to all possible intended phrases, limited to words found in a defined dictionary.
 In addition, a more experimental Recurrent Neural Net (RNN) trained on a text corpus provides feedback on the likelihood of a given sequence of words for the most likely phrase candidates.
 Nevertheless, this approach is not adequate to accurately interpret fast fingerspelling.

 4. The Word Model Manager relies on a slightly modified SOWPODS dictionary (a dictionary used for English-language Scrabble tournaments).
 The obvious shorter non-words have been removed.
 Nevertheless, the dictionary is not ideal - it still includes some "words" that should probably be removed, and it doesn't include countless proper nouns, acronyms, etc.  Unfortunately, this means that any phrase that includes a proper noun or acronym which has not been explicitly added to the dictionary will not be interpreted correctly.
 A further complication is that the RNN is trained on a limited text corpus which does not necessarily include proper nouns (or other words) that the user intends to use.
 As a result, the RNN may under some circumstances work against the overall performance.
 Further tuning of the dictionary and more expansive data collection for training the RNN would be needed to address these issues.